camaraproject/SubscriptionStatus/README.md

 * Service API “SubscriptionStatus” (see [APIBacklog.md](https://github.com/camaraproject/APIBacklog/blob/main/documentation/APIbacklog.md))
 * The API provides the customer with the ability to:
-  * obtain the current subscription status of a certain phone number, including the subscription of Voice/SMS in, Voice/SMS out, and data service
+  * obtain the current subscription status of a certain phone number, including the subscription of Voice/SMS Inbound, Voice/SMS Outbound, and Data Service Status
 * Describe, develop, document, and test the APIs
 * Started: August 2024